ovh/docs/pages/web/emails/feature_redirections/guide.en-gb.md

 order: 2
 ---

-**Last updated 12th March 2020**
+**Last updated 20th May 2020**

 ## Objective

-In this guide, you will find information and support on how to configure email redirections, e.g. redirecting emails received from address A to address B.
+In this guide, you will find information and support on how to configure email redirections, such as redirecting emails received from address A to address B.

 ## Overview

 ### What is an email redirection?

-You can use redirections to redirect an email received by a first email address, sending it to one or more other email addresses.
+You can use redirections to redirect an email received by one email address, sending it to one or more other email addresses.

 For example, you may want emails sent to **public@mydomain.com** to be redirected to **private@otherdomain.com**.
 This means you can provide the first address to the sender (**public@mydomain.com**), without having to give them your real address (**private@otherdomain.com**).